rolopez23/aws-docker-bash/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to your AWS-Docker folder
-This is built with a `webpack --init`

 ## See the aws folder for sample commands to save to AWS